 Why Is the Conversion Rate of Your Business Website Low?

 Many have written about the power of visuals in communication.
 A 1986 study by the University of Minnesota’s Management Information Systems Research Center with 3M support found presentations using visual aids 43 percent more convincing.
 A website’s potential can be held back by the inclusion of low-quality visuals.

 Marketing expert Govind Agarwal recommends having high-quality photos to grab viewers’ attention, increase social shares and even boost overall SEO if pictures are tagged appropriately.
 Labnol.org offers a list of places for finding free professional images.

 2. Lack of reviews or testimonials.

 If its website does not have testimonials, a business is missing out on an easy and effective marketing tool.
 Customers are discriminating.
-Merely telling them of the strength of product or service is not enough anymore.
-Testimonials can help create the trust for a company’s offerings and quell concerns customers might have about making a purchase.
+Merely telling them of the strength of the product or service is not enough anymore.
+Testimonials can help create trust in a company’s offerings and quell concerns customers might have about making a purchase.
 Derek Gehl, CEO of the Internet Marketing Center, has shared a guide to using testimonials and choosing ones that suit an audience.

 3. Lacking color savvy.

 Another factor that might cause weak sales on a company site is its color scheme.
 Much research is being done on visual information that’s hue-related.
 Many entrepreneurs probably already understand the importance of branding.
 A powerful brand sets the company apart from the competition and makes the business instantly recognizable to consumers.
 But it can lose credibility with users if its website is adorned with an unimpressive color scheme.